 Dem Besucher wird auf innovative Weise die Entwicklung der modernen Lebenswissenschaften

-vermittelt; gleichzeitig wird die künstlerische Auseinandersetzung
+vermittelt; gleichzeitig wird die künstlerische Auseinandersetzung mit

-und wissenschaftliche Objekte, die Resultate ähnlicher Arbeitsprozesse
+Objekte, die Resultate ähnlicher Arbeitsprozesse sind.

 Parallelität und Interaktion in den künstlerischen und wissenschaftlichen

-Arbeitsmethoden werden hervorgehoben; der Schöpfungsprozess, der zu
+Arbeitsmethoden werden hervorgehoben; der Schöpfungsprozess, der zu einem

-einem Resultat führt und beiden Genres eigen ist, steht im Mittelpunkt.
+Resultat führt und beiden Genres eigen ist, steht im Mittelpunkt.

 „Genesis“, „Analyse“, „Code“, „Spielerei“